 The blurring international boundaries over the last few decades have created a whole new community of expats globally.
 Even though the boundaries are blurring, there’s a lot one needs to take into consideration while crossing them to another country.
 Every country has something unique and different about it that should impact the preparations, expats make before relocating to that particular country.
 Your incoming expat employees too are probably nervous and just that bit apprehensive and this is where you can help and support them.

 There are certain things that one should have in their checklist before migrating or relocating to a new country.
 This is not about creating fear – it’s about being prepared for the worst, even if it may never happen.
-Here are some essentials in a safety checklist you can share with your incoming expat employee.
+Here are some essentials in a safety checklist for Your Expat Employees you can share with your incoming expat employee.

 1. Medical and healthcare

 The topmost thing on our list is the medical and healthcare facilities in the host country.
 Shifting countries mean exposing the body to a different climatic zone.
 The sudden shift can be a little difficult for the immune system.
 Before planning the shift, it is essential for your incoming expat to know about the medical and healthcare facilities here.
 Guide them to sources where they can study the local weather and related conditions.
 Ask them to seek guidance from their local physician on how to get acclimatized to the new environment with ease.
 A check on how equipped the healthcare system of the host country is to tackle medical situations will help your expats prepare better.

 In India, if the need arises, the expats will most likely have to avail the services of the private hospitals.
 Things like this will impact the living cost, and especially in cases when the expat of their family has a need for ongoing medical attention, they must factor that in.
 In addition to this, having a health insurance policy that covers most of the medical and healthcare expenses in a foreign land may be a good idea.